NxPKG/khulnasoft-docs/content/ruleset-engine/rulesets-api/endpoints.md

 {{</Aside>}}

-The Cloudflare Rulesets API supports the operations outlined below.
+The Khulnasoft Rulesets API supports the operations outlined below.
 Visit the associated links for API endpoints and examples.

 ## List and view rulesets